Javascript Scenario

 selector:string ignore_if_not_visible:bool=false timeout budget (ms): +2500

 Click on a visible element.
-It's a native click and emit a trusted event - it's not simulated with javascript.
+It's a native click which emits a trusted event - it's not simulated using javascript.

 Internal Workflow

-• Moving to the element (mouse and scroll) like a human
+• Moves the viewport to the element (mouse and scroll as a human would)

 Parameters